manoss96/pregex/README.md

 regex = pre.get_pattern()
 ```

-This is what that the above method returns.
+This is the pattern that is returned by the above method.
 Yikes!
 ```python
 (?:https?\:\/\/)?(?:www\.)?(?:([^\\\s\:]+)(?:\.com|\.org)|(?:[\d]{1,3}\.){3}[\d]{1,3}\:[\d]{4})
 ```